Excelling in Academics and Research

 Attendance/Courses for Graduate Students

 Courses will be taught in a variety of formats this fall as the University of Mississippi works to teach in ways that are safe to do so and to support continued progress of all students.
-The University has developed policy statements on attendance that can be found on the COVID-19 Emergency Syllabus Policies and Protocols page.

 The Graduate School can assist faculty and graduate students as they continue to rely upon technology for many courses, advising interactions, and other evaluative processes (e.g., dissertation defenses).
 Please contact the Graduate School at firstname.lastname@example.org for assistance.